All CIP trainees are required to help organize a seminar. Please use the Terms of Reference below to guide you.

 - On day of seminar: Be available for set up at least 15 minutes prior to troubleshoot any technical issues.
 You will lead/chair seminar (team roles are assigned ahead of time): after introduction of seminar, outlining goals and objectives, administer pre-test to CIP trainees in attendance, allow approximately 5 -10 minutes for completion, and collect tests prior to introducing the speakers.
 Facilitate throughout seminar as needed.
 At conclusion of presentations thank speakers; distribute post-tests for completion by trainees (these are your learning indicators!).
 Specific tasks will depend upon the type of seminar you organize.

-- Post-seminar: Assess pre/post-tests for seminar impact on learning and review feedback provided by CIP Administrator; submit a short reflection piece (no more than one page) on the organizing and learning experience, and make recommendations for changes for future seminars.
+- Post-seminar: Assess pre/post-tests for seminar impact on learning and review feedback provided by CIP Coordinator; submit a short reflection piece (no more than one page) on the organizing and learning experience, and make recommendations for changes for future seminars.